Permissionless-Software-Foundation/community-committee/governance/README.md

 # Node.js Community Committee (CommComm) Governance

-The Node.js Community Committee initiatives are governed by its Collaborators, including the Community Committee (CommComm) which is responsible for the high-level guidance of the initiatives.
+The PSF Community Committee is responsible for the high-level guidance of the initiatives.
+These initiatives are governed by its Collaborators.

 <!-- TOC -->